-Exceptions: This "Correct Craft Limited Warranty" shall not apply to
+Exceptions: This "Nautique Limited Warranty" shall not apply to...

-- Any Nautique boat which has been used at any time for commercial or racing purposes, as a demonstrator or in a promotional program, ski school or ski show. - Normal maintenance of boat, or any component thereof, including but not limited to alignment, adjustments, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets. - Gelcoat finish or colorfastness of gelcoat finish, chrome plated, anodized or aluminum finish or colorfastness of finish.
+- Any Nautique boat which has been used at any time for commercial or racing purposes, as a demonstrator or in a promotional program, ski school or ski show. - Normal maintenance of boat, or any component thereof, including but not limited to vinyl care, alignment, adjustments, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets, impellers, carpet backing.